 With a year-over-year growth in debt of -56.02%, M&T Bank Corp's debt growth rate surpasses merely 5.33% of about US stocks.

 M&T Bank Corp's shareholder yield -- a measure of how much capital is returned to stockholders via dividends and buybacks -- is 54.79%, greater than the shareholder yield of 95.01% of stocks in our set.

-If you're looking for stocks that are quantitatively similar to M&T Bank Corp, a group of peers worth examining would be VIV, RNR, Y, NTRS, and CINF.
+If you're looking for stocks that are quantitatively similar to M&T Bank Corp, a group of peers worth examining would be VIV, OMC, CINF, CCEP, and NTRS.